microsoft/vscode-docs/docs/runtimes/nodejs.md

 **Q: Do I need to define a `jsconfig.json` file?**

-**A:** Without a `jsconfig.json` file in the workspace root folder VS Code treats all files and folders as belonging to the same project context.
+**A:** Without a `jsconfig.json` file in the workspace root folder, VS Code treats all files and folders as belonging to the same project context.
 This is sufficient for common setups.
 There are situations when you want to add a `jsconfig.json` file.

-For example,
+For example:

-- when not all JavaScript files should be part of the project context, for example, you want to exclude some files, then you can define which files to exclude in the jsconfig.json file.
+- When not all JavaScript files should be part of the project context, for example, you want to exclude some files, then you can define which files to exclude in the jsconfig.json file.
-- when a workspace contains more then one project context, then you should add a `jsconfig.json` file at the root folder for each project.
+- When a workspace contains more then one project context, then you should add a `jsconfig.json` file at the root folder for each project.
-- when you are using the TypeScript compiler to down-level compile JavaScript source code.
+- When you are using the TypeScript compiler to down-level compile JavaScript source code.

 More information about the configuration options for a `jsconfig.json` can be found in [jsconfig.json reference](/docs/languages/javascript.md#javascript-project-jsconfigjson).